 Soon afterwards, in 1929, Swami Prabhavananda moved to Hollywood from Portland to establish the Vedanta Society of Southern California.
 In 1934, the Vedanta Society of Southern California was officially established as a non-profit organization “to promote harmony between Eastern and Western thought, and recognition of the truth in all the great religions of the world.”

 The Vedanta Society steadily grew, and soon there became a need for a larger hall.
 In 1938, with money donated by Mrs. Wyckoff, a small, white, 3-domed temple was completed and dedicated.
 In the early 1940s the Vedanta Society was attracting such noted writers and intellectuals as Gerald Heard, Aldous Huxley and Christopher Isherwood.

 The influence of these distinguished writers, and their literature, stimulated more growth for the Society.
 Sincere men and women interested in monastic life began to come, and soon nearby houses were acquired to house a convent and a monastery.

-The headquarters of the Ramakrishna Order gave permission for American monastics to receive their vows in 1946.
-Swami Prabhavananda, the founder of the Vedanta Society of Southern California, passed away in 1976, and Swami Swahananda became the spiritual head of the center for the next thirty-six years.
-When he passed away in 2012, Swami Sarvadevananda became the next head of the center.
+The headquarters of the Ramakrishna Order gave permission for American monastics to be ordained in 1946.
+Swami Prabhavananda, the founder of the Vedanta Society of Southern California, died in 1976, and Swami Swahananda became the spiritual head of the center for the next thirty-six years.
+When he died in 2012, Swami Sarvadevananda succeeded him as head of the center.

 Over the years, branch centers of the main Hollywood Temple were started in Santa Barbara, Trabuco Canyon, San Diego, and South Pasadena.